HelgeKrueger/FitToOSMUpload/README.md

 - Get Garmin's FIT SDK from http://www.thisisant.com/resources/fit/
 - Place the contained fit.jar in the project's lib folder
 - Edit fittogpx's inBox method to mask your home coordinates.
+- Configure oAuth
+-- Register an application for OpenStreetMap
+-- Run the script script/OSMAuth.groovy to obtain your token and token secret.
+-- Edit fittogpx to add the oauth credentials
 - Check that everything works with gradle check
 - Build the project with gradle installDist
 - You can find the executable under build/install/FitToOSMUpload/bin

 # Uploading GPX files to OpenStreetMap with curl

+The following is no longer necessary as one can upload directly to OSM.

 ```
 #!/bin/bash